-Anthony Stafford Beer (1926 – 2002), born in London, was a Britse theorist, consultant, psychologist and professor at Manchester Business School.
-He is best known for his work in the field of management cybernetics (with Norbert Wiener) and as the creator of the viable system model.
+Anthony Stafford Beer (1926 – 2002), born in London, was a British theorist, consultant, psychologist and professor at Manchester Business School.
+Anthony Stafford Beer is best known for his work in the field of Management Cybernetics, together with Norbert Wiener) and as founder of the Viable System Model.

 Biography Stafford Beer

 Stafford Beer started studying philosophy at University College in London, but discontinued this study from 1944 to 1947 when he joined the army.

 In 1949 he joined United Steel and he persuaded its management to set up an operational research group, the department of Operations Research and Cybernetics which became his responsibility.